Terroir: Chocolate, Oysters, and Other Place-Flavored Foods

 If you crunch on a carrot, savor a cacao nib, or sip a coffee while learning about terroir with a geologist, a permaculturalist, and a cultural theorist, what will you taste?
 Often associated with wine, terroir is a French word that distinguishes a food that is what it is because of a taste of the place from which it comes.
 There are complex cultural traditions alongside the scientific factors we will explore for describing the effects of climate, soil, environment, and agricultural practices on our perception of flavor.
 We'll also explore the combined effects of smell and taste and their expression in terroir in relation to scientific and consumer objectivity.
 Throughout the year, we will focus on case studies of specific foods to explore terroir from a variety of methodologies and disciplinary perspectives via faculty lectures, readings, seminar, writing, field trips, films, community-based service learning, independent field studies, and an alumni lecture series.

 Fall quarter, we’ll focus on the terroir of coffee, chocolate, and wine.
 We’ll begin with chocolate and tea conferences during the Week 1 weekend, followed up by a 4 day program retreat (Week 4) to Washington-Oregon wine growing country to gain an understanding of the influences of climate, topography, soils, and bedrock on viticulture in the PNW.
 Faculty members will provide an introduction to their disciplines in relation to terroir's expression in coffee, chocolate, and wine through a combination of lectures and tastings (grapes in the case of wine).
 Students will choose modules in physical geology, permaculture design, or cultural theory.
 The physical geology module will focus on the broader plate tectonics and volcanic processes.
 In the permaculture design module, students will study how the landscape properties of a particular place can be modified and combined to create a unique entity.
 Students in the cultural theory module will explore how terroir is a relation of reciprocity between subject and object using poststructuralist theory infused with gender and colonial critique as well as ethnographic strategies.
-We will engage the complexity of terroir as perception and history, place and soil, molecules and marketing.
+We will engage the complexity of terroir as perception and history, place and soil.